 We will send forms to You to provide Proof of Loss, within 15 days of receiving a Notice of Claim.
-If We do not send the forms within 15 days, You may submit any other written proof which fully describes the nature and extent of Your claim.
+If We do not send the forms within 15 days, You may submit any other written, electronic or telephonic proof which fully describes the nature and extent of Your claim.